William E. Altman

 Mr. Altman also advises employers regarding their obligations under state and federal employment laws, including employment and separation agreements, employment policies, internal investigations, and compliance with state and federal anti-discrimination, wage and hour, and benefits laws.

 Mr. Altman is a member of the Labor and Employment Law Sections of the State Bar of Michigan and the American Bar Association, the ABA's Employee Benefits Committee, and the Federal Bar Association.
 Mr. Altman has served as an Editor of the Michigan Employment Law Letter since 1997.
-He has also served as a co-author of Employment Law in Michigan, An Employer's Guide, ICLE from 1997 through the present.
+He also served as a co-author of Employment Law in Michigan, An Employer's Guide, ICLE from 1997 through 2016.

 Prior to joining The Murray Law Group, P.C., Mr. Altman served as a Law Clerk to the Honorable Robert E. DeMascio of the United States District Court for the Eastern District of Michigan.